 - They are not afraid to show their emotions and often wear their hearts on their sleeves

-- This personality type generally have a calm demeanor and don’t get easily upset or angry
+- This personality type generally has a calm demeanor and doesn’t get easily upset or angry

 Agreeable Personality Examples

 There are many famous people throughout history who have been described as having an Agreeable personality type.

 For example, Mother Teresa was known for her kindness and compassion.